CHECKISSUING Check Fraud Prevention

 - “Do Not Negotiate” on Back Panel

 Whether professional or personal, your essential items deserve full confidentiality in a security envelope.
 Regular white standard envelopes are thin, and the contents can sometimes be viewed just by holding it up to a bright light.
 Without even evidence of tampering, your valuable information can easily slip into the wrong hands.
-Patterns printed on the inside of security envelopes protect both you and the recipient from unwanted viewing.
+Patterns printed on the inside of security envelopes protect both you and the recipient from unwanted viewing and check fraud.
 The pattern either develops a tint that makes it difficult to see through the envelopes exterior or that distorts text contained in the contents making it illegible.
-Here at CheckIssuing, we believe it is better to be safe than sorry when handling physical mail of high importance.
-Some of the most common scenarios in which security envelopes include:
+Here at Checkissuing, we believe it is better to be safe than sorry when handling physical mail of high importance.
+Some of the most common scenarios in which security envelopes require include:

 - Legal processing